Ukraine's Zelenskiy defiant as Russian forces, despite setbacks, regroup near Kyiv

 NO EU MEMBERSHIP

-Away from the battlefields, EU leaders meeting in the Palace of Versailles near Paris agreed to spend more on defence and cut reliance on Russian energy supplies by 2027.
+Away from the battlefields, EU leaders meeting near Paris agreed to spend more on defence and cut reliance on Russian energy supplies by 2027.
 But, wary of angering Moscow further, they declined Ukraine's call for a speedy admission to the EU.

-Announcing further EU sanctions, European Commission President Ursula von der Leyen said the bloc would on Saturday suspend Moscow's privileged trade and economic treatment; crack down on its use of crypto-assets; and ban the import of iron and steel goods from Russia as well as the export of luxury goods in the other direction.
+European Commission President Ursula von der Leyen said that on Saturday the bloc would suspend Moscow's privileged trade and economic treatment; crack down on its use of crypto-assets; and ban the import of iron and steel goods from Russia as well as the export of luxury goods in the other direction.

 "Tomorrow, we will take a fourth package of measures to further isolate Russia and drain the resources it uses to finance this barbaric war," she said in Brussels.